ulule/StreamElementsWidgets/README.md

 <div id='ulule'></div>
 ```

-### Our event you can use to to custom your own widget :
+### Our event you can use to customize your own widget :

 Event name: "sub": <br/>
 Data example: